Skip to content

 Choosing an Effective Dog-Proof Litter Box Setup

-A properly designed cat litter box dogs can’t get into removes physical access without relying on lids, flaps, or restrictive doors.
+A properly designed cat litter box dogs can’t get into removes physical access without relying on restrictive doors, enclosed compartments, or constant supervision.

 If you're comparing features and want a deeper breakdown of what separates reliable designs from temporary fixes, see our guide to choosing the best dog-proof cat litter box for multi-pet households.